Applelo/blottie/README.md

 # Blottie

-> Lottie for VueJS 3 / Nuxt 3
+> Lottie component for VueJS 3 / Nuxt 3

 Blottie is the verb `blottir` in french meaning `snuggle` (yes I was looking for a word to respect the Vue tradition).

 ## Why?

+Lottie is a great library allowing designer to make an animation on after effects and export it to the web.

+> If you don't know what is lottie, check the [official website](https://airbnb.io/lottie/#/).

+But the integration is not easy on VueJS and I needed one for a company project.
+So I was looking for a VueJS 3 library.

-LottieFiles provides a player named [lottie-player](https://github.com/LottieFiles/lottie-player) but it was not light enought for my need.
+LottieFiles provides a player named [lottie-player](https://github.com/LottieFiles/lottie-player) but it was not light enought for my need and It was not customizable enough.
+If you don't find suitable for you need, make your own component 🤓

 ## Features

-- 🔥 Use all Lottie props
+- 🔥 Integrated in VueJS with all Lottie `loadAnimations` options
-- 🚀 Load the correct renderer : you can't be lighter (with Lottie and SVG renderer 😝)
+- 🚀 Load the correct renderer : you can't be lighter
-- ✨ Expose lottie player and lottie animation
+- ✨ Expose lottie player and lottie animation for more control and customization

 ## Installation